FonClive/CCLabs/02-s3/README.md

 _Look through the [S3 encryption docs](https://docs.aws.amazon.com/AmazonS3/latest/dev/serv-side-encryption.html).
 What benefits might you gain by using a KMS key instead of an S3-managed key?_

+Server-Side Encryption with AWS KMS keys (SSE-KMS) is similar to SSE-S3, but with some additional benefits and charges for using this service.
+There are separate permissions for the use of a KMS key that provides added protection against unauthorized access of your objects in Amazon S3.
+SSE-KMS also provides you with an audit trail that shows when your KMS key was used and by whom.
+Additionally, you can create and manage customer managed keys or use AWS managed keys that are unique to you, your service, and your Region

 ##### Question: Customer Managed CMK

 _Going further, what benefits might you gain by using a KMS key you created yourself?_

 #### Lab 2.4.3: Using Your Own KMS Key